expenses crisis a wake-up call, says MoJ chief

-Heaton accepted that the problems were picked up due
+Heaton accepted that the problems were picked up due to

-have been raised sooner had it been administered within the civil service.
+sooner had it been administered within the civil service.

-The OLC was part of an essentially regulatory regime
+The OLC was part of an essentially regulatory regime that

-It was monitored by government, because it is public
+It was monitored by government, because it is public money,

-it was never a government function in the first place.'
+a government function in the first place.'